 It started a couple of years ago as a dream.
 What if we quit our jobs in the Netherlands and dedicate our lives to protecting and restoring coral reefs full-time?
-After talking with our family and friends, we began our journey.
+After talking with our family, friends, and people who have experience with starting a business abroad, we began our journey.
 Our dream was beautifully visualized by Zes x Zes.

 In May 2016 we took a giant leap, we gave up our house, and moved to Thailand.
 To start a new project is not easy.
 Things may go differently than expected, things might go wrong.
 Other things take much longer than you anticipated.
 On the other hand, you get help from unexpected sources and the most wonderful people!

 Thanks to many donations, sponsors, and volunteers we built an artificial reef on Koh Tao!
 Here is an overview of what we accomplished together.